The James Soho

 Folks tending to downtown business can have a sophisticated meeting in The Sky Lobby.
 Leisure travelers (and their pets) will love the proximity to great shopping and dining.
 Everyone will appreciate a nightcap on the roof (in front of the fireplace or the pool, depending on the time of year) at The Jimmy.

-There are 114 rooms, including the Skyline section on the upper floors, which offer excellent views from walls of windows.
+There are 109 guest rooms, four one-bedroom suites, and a penthouse.
+The Skyline section on the upper floors offers excellent views from walls of windows.
 In-room wellness offerings are curated by (Fathom friend) Ruby Warrington of The Numinous, who focuses on the physical, mental, and spiritual arenas to help guests gain equilibrium while adjusting to city life.
 In-room TVs offer Aerospace workouts, and there are opportunities to book one-on-one sessions with various intuitive counselors.
 Those who prefer the earthly realm will appreciate the Kee's Chocolates left on the pillows during nightly turndown service.

 The Jimmy rooftop bar and lounge is an especially coveted commodity in warm months.
 Get this: The in-ground pool is open to the public on the weekends (check for hours).
 The bar also has an enclosed indoor lounge with great views.
-A tiered Urban Garden functions as a multi-use space for yoga and meditation, spa treatments, and events like Tribeca Film Festival screenings.
+Yoga and meditation are offered on the rooftop.
+A tiered, art-inspired Urban Garden functions as a multi-use space for events like Tribeca Film Festival screenings.
 The hotel has a functional gym, wheelchair access, and WiFi.
 Pets are welcome.

 Food + Drink